Best Sunset Spots in Ibiza

 The best view to Es Vedrà is either from Torre des Savinar or Sa Pedrera de Cala d’Hort, just a short drive from Cala d’Hort – where I’d recommend you to spend the day before heading to see the sunset.

-You will find the locations at the end of the post.
-To get there, just follow the directions on google maps and park wherever it’s possible.
-Then you’ll have to walk a few minutes to get to the viewpoint.
+Follow the indications on Google maps and park wherever it’s possible.
+From there you’ll have to hike a few minutes to get to the viewpoint.

 Hippy Vibes: Cala Benirrás